 Sometimes, it means they spend time doing something loud and sweaty and memorable with their partners, like I did last weekend.
 I know what you’re thinking but I’m not talking about that, I’m talking about rocking out to our favorite band at an outdoor music festival, singing along to the lyrics at the top of our lungs as the lights blared down from the stage.
 Sometimes it means they lose themselves for a second in a shared sunset or a good conversation, washing away their exhaustion momentarily.

-We’ve definitely been exhausted in my family lately.
-Over the last few months, we spent our nights and weekends preparing to get our family moved and settled for our year-long family adventure.
-Now that we’re fully-transitioned to our new home, there are all kinds of new issues to navigate, both for our kids and for ourselves.
-Emotions are running high and its hard to adjust.
-There are all sorts of moments when we all have to be especially brave as we deal with a new living environment and a new routine.
-Playing has not been at the top of our to-do list.
+I remember being especially exhausted when we made some major changes in our finances a while back.
+It’s tiring to spend your nights and weekends preparing to get your family moved and settled for a year-long family adventure.
+Once we fully-transitioned to our new home, there were all kinds of new issues to navigate, both for our kids and for ourselves.
+Emotions were running high and it was hard to adjust.
+There were all sorts of moments when we all had to be especially brave as we dealt with a new living environment and a new routine.
+Playing was not at the top of our to-do list.

 No mom I know weaves what makes her happy into an already full life without a major amount of effort.
 Nevertheless, the most successful moms I know make time to do it.
 They prioritize play because they know this: if we want to live our lives with intention (including parenting with intention), if we want to approach those hard mommy moments with courage (moments like sleepless newborn nights, toddler tantrums, or moments when our kids’ true selves go hiding), we have to build in opportunities to rest.